-A gathering of the people who shaped the Ford GT and GT40 story: design chiefs, Hall of Fame drivers, Le Mans podium finishers, and the builders who keep these cars running.
+A gathering of the people who shaped racing history: our 2026 Grand Marshal, plus design chiefs, Hall of Fame drivers, champions, and the builders who keep these cars running.
 Meet them in person on the Lake Mirror Promenade.

 Honored on stage and on the lawn across the October weekend.